maneedasshrestha/Photobooth/README.md

+# Photobooth Website

-# A simple photobooth app for capturing moments in a photobooth like carausel of images
+<p>A simple photobooth app for capturing moments in a photobooth like carausel of images</p>